Every Time A Fly Lands Does It Poop

 4. Install Screens on Windows and Doors:

-• Ensure that all windows and doors have screens that are in good condition.
+• make sure all windows and doors have screens that are in good condition.

 • Repair any tears or holes in screens to prevent flies from entering your home.